HAVE YOU EXPERIENCED

 What is sexual harassment?

-Sexual harassment is any behaviour that is sexual in nature, that is unwelcome and makes a person feel offended, humiliated or intimidated.
+Sexual harassment is any unwelcome behaviour that is sexual in nature, that is intended to offend, humiliate or intimidate another person – or where a reasonable person would anticipate the possibility that the other person would be offended, humiliated or intimidated by the conduct.

-It can be written, or verbal, or physical, and can happen in person, or online, or via text message.
+Sexual harassment can be written, or verbal, or physical.
+It can happen in person, or online, or via text message.

 Both men and women can be victims of sexual harassment.

-When it happens at work, school or university, it may also amount to sex discrimination.
+When it happens at work, or in an education setting such as a school or university, it may also amount to unlawful sex discrimination.

 Sexual harassment can take many forms, including: